Green Lantern: In other media

+Film

 Standalone film

 Hal Jordan made his live-action debut in the 2011 film of the same name, portrayed by Ryan Reynolds.
 The film originally intended on launching a new DC Comics cinematic franchise with a sequel and an untitled Flash film, but due to the film's failure, nothing moved forward.

 DC Extended Universe

 John Stewart was scheduled to appear in Zack Snyder's director cut of Justice League, portrayed by Wayne T. Carr, but the scene was reworked with Martian Manhunter, portrayed by Harry Lennix, at the request of Warner Bros.

 Television

 In the live-action television series Stargirl, Alan Scott's power battery is shown in a flashback to when the Injustice Society attacked the Justice Society of America's headquarters.
 JSA member Pat Dugan hid his power battery in his basement.
 In the second season, Alan Scott's daughter Jennie-Lynn Scott finds Alan's power battery and activates it.
-Jennifer absorbs the battery's energy and breaks it.
+She absorbs the battery's energy and breaks it.
 She then leaves Blue Valley to find her missing brother Todd Rice.